From Easy to Hard: Progressive Active Learning Framework for Infrared Small Target Detection with Single Point Supervision: Related Work

 \textbf{Point-based supervision} is of great significance and has been widely studied in object detection~\cite{papadopoulos2017training,zhang2022group,chen2021points}, object counting~\cite{laradji2018blobs,akiva2020finding,zand2022multiscale}, and semantic segmentation~\cite{bearman2016s,zhang2020interactive,cheng2022pointly,fan2022pointly,maninis2018deep,qian2019weakly,du2024pcl,zhang2021perturbed,wei2020multi,xu2022consistency}.
 We focus mainly on image segmentation in this paper.
-For weakly-supervised semantic segmentation with point labels, existing methods focus on general object segmentation~\cite{bearman2016s,zhang2020interactive,cheng2022pointly} and panoptic segmentation~\cite{fan2022pointly,maninis2018deep,qian2019weakly}.
-However, the above studies mainly focus on segmenting general targets with rich colors, fine textures, and require multiple annotation points.
-To solve it, Ying \etal propose a LESPS framework~\cite{ying2023mapping}, which achieve SIRST detection with single point supervision.
-However, the LESPS framework suffers from instability, excessive label evolution, and difficulty in exerting embedded network performance.
+For weakly-supervised semantic segmentation with point labels, existing methods focus on general object segmentation~\cite{bearman2016s,zhang2020interactive,cheng2022pointly} and panoptic segmentation~\cite{fan2022pointly,maninis2018deep,qian2019weakly}, where targets exhibit rich colors, fine textures and often require multiple annotated points.
+Given the target characteristics and the single-point label of this task, the above method is difficult to apply directly.
+Currently, there is little research on this task, which can be mainly divided into static pseudo-label generation methods~\cite{li2023monte,kou2024mcgc,yuan2025beyond} and dynamic pseudo-label evolution methods~\cite{yang2024label,ying2023mapping}.
+The former often rely on additional prior or auxiliary information, while the latter (such as the LESPS framework) is more adaptable and has received wide-spread attention.
+However, existing dynamic methods suffer from instability, excessive label evolution, and difficulty in exerting embedded network performance.
 Therefore, we attempt to construct a new, efficient and stable framework.